Develop specialization for the healthcare field.

 Here are answers to frequently asked questions.

-In addition to the general requirements for admission to the child development master’s program, we require the following for admission to this highly competitive child life program:
+In addition to the general requirements for admission to the child life specialist master’s program, we require the following for admission to this highly competitive child life program:

 Please see the list of accredited hospital sites across the nation on the ACLP website.
 Erikson will support you in securing an internship with mentoring and coaching.